turian/sherlock-rest/README.md

 curl -X POST -H "Content-Type: application/json" -d '{"usernames": ["user1", "user2"], "site": ["reddit", "twitter"]}' http://localhost:8000/api/v1/sherlock/
 ```

 Those are the only parameters supported.

+Although you can batch the usernames and sites queried, we recommend
+doing them one at a time so you can progressively load the results.

 We are open to PRs adding other arguments (e.g. proxies) that sherlock supports.

 Output:
 ```